Highlights from the Ratings and Financial Report for Range Resources Corporation (RRC)

 Sponsored

+The average price from analysts is $17.88, which is -$1.33 below the current price.
 RRC currently public float of 235.00M and currently shorts hold a 15.37% ratio of that float.
-Today, the average trading volume of RRC was 4.67M shares.
+Today, the average trading volume of RRC was 4.86M shares.

 RRC’s Market Performance